5 Ways to Prepare for Pandemics

 Workers are usually in close contact with each other in office settings.
 They share the same space, equipment, and other supplies - creating a high risk environment of transmitting illness to others.
 With the Novel Coronavirus, this has already occurred in Germany.
 After an infected employee conducted an office training, at least 4 others were infected and had to be quarantined for two weeks.
-Globalization and air travel make these new illnesses travel quickly, and businesses will especially feel the effects from sick coworkers, closed offices, and other possible measures to prevent future infections.
+Unfortunately, globalization and air travel make these new illnesses travel quickly, and businesses will feel the effects from sick coworkers, closed offices, and other possible measures to prevent future infections.

 1. Create a Disaster Recovery Plan

 When it comes to disaster recovery plans, businesses usually prioritize the following - natural disasters, data breaches, crimes - but pandemics can create just as much damage for businesses.
 Depending on the severity of the illness, pandemics can even last up more than several months, jeopardizing the safety and well-being of your employees over a long period of time.
 Businesses need to develop an emergency plan that covers what to do before, during, and after pandemics occur.

 Once the plan is developed, it’s important for businesses to test it every 6-12 months for effectiveness and identifying possible gaps in implementation.
 Develop informative training sessions that share these plans with employees, community partners, and stakeholders for clear communication across all business channels.

 If a pandemic occurs, businesses should educate their employees on simple preventative tactics that keep themselves and others safe.
 Also known as Nonpharmaceutical interventions (NPIs), these are preventive actions promoting positive health habits and stopping transmission of widespread illnesses.
 They include simple, everyday actions that individuals should exercise daily including:

 - Washing hands or hand sanitizer

 - Cleaning common surface areas such as desks, handles, counters, and equipment